 - As excess water and juices evaporate, add the additional cup of water, followed by the potato and tomato.

-- When both meat and vegetables are cooked (approximately 30 minutes), simmer on high heat for 5 minutes.
+- When both the meat and the vegetables are cooked (approximately 30 minutes), simmer on high heat for 5 minutes.

 - Garnish with coriander and serve with rice, roti and green salad.

 Kevin’s curry powder mix is a carefully guarded secret but we can share what goes in it with you.
-As too the measurements… only Kevin knows!
+As for the measurements - only Kevin knows!